 Essential to the growth of any Jewish community today is an eruv.
 An eruv allows members of the (observant) Jewish community to transport items from one property to another on the Sabbath; Sabbath Laws forbid this otherwise (For a more detailed, technical explanation read "What is an Eruv" at this site).
 How does an eruv accomplish this?
 In short, by declaring a given region as communal property, with a clearly delineated physical border.

-On Rosh Hashana of 5763 (September 7, 2002) the eruv was pronounced 'Kosher' for the first time.
-Since then a team of dedicated volunteers comprised of both undergraduate and graduate students have checked the eruv on a weekly basis to ensure its continued operation.
+With the help of Rabbi Shimon Eider zt"l, on Rosh Hashana of 5763 (September 7, 2002) the eruv was pronounced Kosher for the first time.
+Since then, a team of dedicated volunteers comprising both undergraduate and graduate students have checked the eruv on a weekly basis to ensure its continued operation.
 (Click Here to become a volunteer.)